XPixelGroup/BasicSR/experiments/pretrained_models/README.md

 <sup>2</sup> DIV2K 0801 ~ 0900 validation images.

 <sup>3</sup> The first row is evaluated on RGB channels, while the secone row is evaluate on Y channel (of YCbCr).

+<sup>3</sup> It is a bit strange that PSNR trained on Y is lower than PSNR trained on RGB and evaluated on Y. We will inspect it later.